dremio/dremio-cloud-tools/charts/dremio_v2/docs/Values-Reference.md

 Type: String

-By default, the value is set to `k8s.gcr.io/kubernetes-zookeeper`.
+By default, the value is set to `zookeeper`.

 The `image` refers to the location to retrieve the specific container image for Zookeeper.
 In some cases, the `zookeeper.image` value may vary in corporate environments where there may be a private container registry that is used.